Self-healing high-dimensional quantum key distribution using hybrid spin-orbit Bessel states: Self-healing Bessel modes

 where $(r,\varphi, z)$ represents the position vector in the cylindrical coordinates, $\ell$ is the azimuthal index (topological charge).
 Furthermore, $J_{\ell}(\cdot)$ defines a Bessel function of the first kind , $k_r$ and $k_z$ are the radial and longitudinal components of the wave number $k=\sqrt{k_{r}^2 + k_{z}^2}=2\pi/\lambda$.
 The last factor describes the Gaussian envelope with beam waist $w_0$ and Rayleigh range $z_R = \pi w_0^2/\lambda$ for a certain wavelength $\lambda$.

-The propagation distance over which the BG modes approximate a non-diffracting mode is given by $z_{\text{max}} = 2\pi w_0/\lambda k_r$ \cite{lapointe1992review}.
-In the presence of an obstruction of radius $R$ inserted within the non-diffracting distance, a shadow region of length $z_{\text{min}} \approx \frac{2\pi R}{k_r \lambda}$ is formed\,\cite{Bouchal1998}.
+The propagation distance over which the BG modes approximate a non-diffracting mode is given by $z_{\text{max}} = 2\pi w_0/\lambda k_r$.
+In the presence of an obstruction of radius $R$ inserted within the non-diffracting distance, a shadow region of length $z_{\text{min}} \approx 2\pi R/k_r \lambda$ is formed\,\cite{Bouchal1998}.
 The distance $z_{\text{min}}$ determines the minimum distance required for the beam to recover its original form, whereby full reconstruction is achieved at 2$z_{\text{min}}$\,\cite{McGloin2003,Litvin2009}.

-Here, we exploit this property with single photons that have non-separable polarization and OAM DoF.
-By carefully selecting a $k_r$ value, we show that the information of single photons encoded with a Bessel spatial profile can be recovered after the shadow region of an obstruction.
-Next, we introduce a high-dimensional self-healing information basis for QKD, constructed from non-orthogonal vector and scalar BG spatial modes.
+We exploit this property with single photons that have non-separable polarization and OAM DoFs.
+By carefully selecting a $k_r$ value, we show that the information of hybrid entangled single photon encoded with a Bessel radial profile can be recovered after the shadow region of an obstruction.
+Traditionally hybrid modes, while still new in the communication context, have not been controlled in radial profile.
+Indeed, the traditional generation approaches often result in very complex radial structures \cite{sephton2016revealing}.
+To control and exploit all spatial and the polarization DoFs for QKD we introduce a high-dimensional self-healing information basis constructed from non-orthogonal vector and scalar OAM BG spatial modes.